-Since you can’t visit our museum right now, we’ll show you how to create your own exhibit, right at home!
+Can’t visit our museum right now?
+We’ll show you how to create your own exhibit, right at home!

 As curator of your exhibit, you will discover what collections you already have at home, and learn how to share the stories they can tell!